 Accounting graduates are well prepared for an accounting career, or to pursue a graduate degree.

 Accounting is the language of business.
-Our accounting program curriculum is designed to equip graduates with technical knowledge, professional skills and personal attributes necessary for employment and growth in the accounting profession.
-In addition to making our graduates proficient in the language of business, we instill in them strong ethics and beliefs through the foundations of a strong liberal arts education.
-This combination makes our graduates unique and valuable assets to organizations.
+Our accounting curriculum is designed to equip graduates with technical knowledge, professional skills, and personal attributes necessary for employment and growth in the accounting profession.
+In addition to making our graduates proficient in the language of business, we instill strong ethics and beliefs through the foundations of a strong liberal arts education.
+This combination makes our graduates unique and valuable assets to a variety of organizations.
+Seniors majoring in accounting may also enroll in the 4+1 MBA program.
+This will enable them to earn 150 credit hours and graduate in five years with two degrees: a Bachelor of Science in Accounting degree and a Master of Business Administration.

 Accounting at the Mount